 MacKays to Peka Peka

-The M2PP project makes up one section of the Wellington Northern Corridor.
-The Wellington Northern Corridor consists of a 110km road corridor from Wellington Airport to Levin which is marked as a Road of National Significance (RoNS).
+The M2PP section of the Wellington Northern Corridor is one section of the Wellington Northern Corridor which consists of a 110km road corridor from Wellington Airport to Levin - marked as a Road of National Significance (RoNS).
 RoNS are essential state highways programmed for upgrading to reduce congestion, improve safety and support economic growth in New Zealand.
 The M2PP section links up to the Linden to Mackays section (Transmission Gully).

-The $630-million project will deliver approximately 18km of four-lane expressway through Paraparaumu and Waikanae, including a new bridge over the Waikanae River.
-The new route will take approximately four years to build and will improve safety, reduce congestion and provide a more reliable journey times into and through the Kapiti Coast.
+The $630-million project delivers 18km of four-lane expressway through Paraparaumu and Waikanae, including a new bridge over the Waikanae River.
+The new route improves safety, reduces congestion and provides a more reliable journey times into and through the Kapiti Coast.

 Higgins is an alliance partner in the M2PP project with a key role to provide civil construction input and services related to drainage, pavement construction, surfacing and traffic management.
 Other alliance partners include the NZTA, Fletcher Construction, Beca, the Kapiti Coast District Council, and local sub consultants and subcontractors such as Goodman Contractors.